Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/NotSupportedInPlatformException.md

 [Exception]()

-Exception in case the functionality is not supported in the current platform.

-    Unfortunately, some platforms miss a lot of functionality.
+Exception in case the functionality is not supported in the current platform.Unfortunately, some platforms miss a lot of functionality.
 When a feature is not supported in Catel, this is because the .NET Framework (or actually the specified platform) does not allow the code to handle that specific feature.